Esther's Radiance Body Oil - The price has dropped from $30 to $22—Free Shipping on all items.

 The Shared Burden and the Shared Grace

-Yet even with all this, one truth remains: when both bodies are able, when both spirits are strong, when both minds are wise, the man should still strive to be the physical strength of the family.
-Not because the woman is weak, but because God wired men to carry weight—literally and figuratively.
+When both bodies are able, when both spirits are strong, when both minds are wise, the man should still strive to be the physical strength of the family—not because the woman is weak, but because God wired men to carry weight.
 When a man lifts the heavy things, something in him aligns.
-When he protects, something in him awakens.
-When he provides, something in him strengthens.
-When he carries the burden, something in him reflects Christ.
-And when a woman supports, nurtures, builds, and strengthens, something in her reflects the Spirit who comforts, sustains, and gives life.
+When he protects, something awakens.
+When he provides, something strengthens.
+When he carries the burden, something reflects Christ, who “bore our sins in His body on the tree” (1 Peter 2:24).
+And when a woman supports, nurtures, builds, and strengthens, something in her reflects the Spirit who “helps us in our weakness” (Romans 8:26).
 This is not competition.
-This is not hierarchy.
-This is not culture.
 This is complement—the divine dance of design, grace, and purpose.

 Identity Beyond Marriage